lczech/gappa/README.md

 make
 ~~~

-You can also use the green "Clone and download" button to get the source.
+You can also use the green "Code" button above or
+[click here](https://github.com/lczech/gappa/archive/master.zip) to download the source as a zip
-Still, call `make` in the main directory to build everything.
+archive.
+Unpack, and call `make` in the main directory to build everything.

 Requirements: